zrythm/zrythm/doc/user/plugins-files/plugins/plugin-browser.rst

 Collection
   This tab contains your collections.
 You can create collections such as "MySynths" and filter by the selected collections.
 Category
-  Filter Plugins by category based on the plugin metadata, such as "Delay", "Distortion", etc.
+  Filter plugins by category based on the plugin metadata, such as "Delay", "Distortion", etc.
 Protocol
-  Allows you to filter plugins based their protocol (LV2 or VST).
+  Allows you to filter plugins based their protocol (eg., LV2 or SFZ).

-.. note:: Collections and Protocols are not operational at the moment.
+.. note:: Filtering by collections and protocols is not operational at the moment.

 Filter Buttons
 --------------